 - Strong coordination, networking, and advocacy skills.

-- Computer skills, including knowledge of relevant software e.g., Microsoft office, excel and others.
+- Computer skills, including knowledge of relevant software e.g., Microsoft office and others

-- Analytical thinking – Able to analyze and draw conclusions on the budget and actual data of project.
+- Analytical thinking – Able to analyze and draw conclusions from the budget/financial reports and actual data from the project.

 - Initiative – Deals with situations and issues proactively, persistently, and thoroughly.